wencaizhang/ActionVue/README-en.md

 + [ ] Img Load 图片加载
 + [ ] 支付密码框

 ## Contributing

 Thank you for considering contributing to the Actionvue!
-If you have some doubts, find some issues, propose a new feature, or improvements of existing behavior, [Issues](https://github.com/wencaizhang/actionvue/issues/) and [Pull Request](https://github.com/wencaizhang/actionvue/pulls/) are welcome.
+If you have some doubts, find some issues, propose a new feature, or improvements of existing behavior, [Issues](https://github.com/wencaizhang/ActionVue/issues/) and [Pull Request](https://github.com/wencaizhang/ActionVue/pulls/) are welcome.

 ## Licence

-actionvue is open source and released under the MIT Licence.
+ActionVue is open source and released under the MIT Licence.

 Copyright (c) 2019 wencaizhang